gveloso9983/RedditLike/README.md

 # RedditLike
- A reedit clone built using React and GraphQL
+ A reddit clone built using React and GraphQL